tradingstrategy-ai/docs/source/glossary.rst

         - Index investing

-        A trading strategy may look to optimise :term:`cumulative profit` or :term:`risk-adjusted returns`.
+        A trading strategy may look to optimise :term:`cumulative profit` or :term:`risk-adjusted return`.

         Further strategies can be classified by their activity and risk profile as